evincarofautumn/protodata/README.md

  * `big`

 The default endianness is `native`.
-The `s8`, `u8`, and `utf8` types ignore the current endianness, because they don't have any ends to dian.
+The `s8`, `u8`, and `utf8` types ignore the current endianness.

 ### Compiler State